REVIEW: Arguably the

 Series: Arcade Hits.

-Avoid enemy attacks and projectiles.
+And avoid enemy attacks and projectiles.

-That about sums up Yie Ar Kung Fu's gameplay!
+That about sums up Yie Ar Kung Fu's gameplay.
 Regardless of the move that defeated

 them, male opponents always fall unconscious lying on their backs with